 The EAGLE process has earned the appreciation and respect of other national accreditation programs.
 This enabled the EAGLE Accreditation Commission to establish cooperative agreements with the Council on Accreditation (COA) and the Council on Accreditation of Rehabilitation Services (CARF).

 The existence of such cooperative agreements permits organizations the opportunity to pursue simultaneous accreditations.
 While continuing to function independently, these accrediting bodies have agreed to implement a cooperative process that permits each accrediting body to support and rely upon the other, while each remains independent and autonomous in its private deliberations and final accreditation determination.

 In order to apply for joint EAGLE accreditation, the organization must be in good standing with the joint accrediting body.
-The EAGLE Commission’s decision to accredit is contingent upon the applying organization receiving full accreditation from the other program.
+The EAGLE Accreditation Commission’s decision to accredit is contingent upon the applying organization receiving full accreditation from the other program.